electricimp/AppleWatchExample/README.md

 ```

 `/applewatchexample/state` is used to return current device state information.
 The Watch code expects this in the form of a simple string containing values separated by periods.
 For example `"1.20.1"`, which indicates the device is on (`1` = on, `0` = off), some value settings is 20, and the device is connected (same binary notation as earlier).
 However, you are free to choose other structures, such as JSON &mdash; just modify the *WKInterfaceController* sub-class' *urlSession(session, task, didCompleteWithError)* function.

+In addition, the example code uses the endpoint `/applewatchexample/action` to receive actions from the Watch app.
+If you are retro-fitting Apple Watch support to an exitsi imp application, you may have your own API already in place.
+In this case, you should modify the Watch app's control trigger functions accordingly.

 ### Notes ###